deconstructionalism/react-workshops/README.md

 [React](https://reactjs.org/) is a Javascript frontend library for building rich, modular, reactive web interfaces.
 React is arguably the most popular frontend technology in modern web development and comprehensive understanding of React is highly sought after in the job market.

-React imposes somewhat strict hierarchical structure on how front end design is implemented, requiring more forethought than throwing pieces of GUI together in any which way.
+React imposes hierarchical structure on how front end design is implemented, requiring more forethought than throwing pieces of GUI together in any which way.
 React also has some idiosyncratic conventions that may not be intuitive at first glance.

 Through this series of workshops, students with little-to-no knowledge of React will learn the library in detail, as well as build and extend projects using the technology.